DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 During procurement, the following must be demonstrated:

-* the system's ability to clearly identify and report the views of the child - including from them directly and via their care professional
+* the system's ability to clearly identify and report the views of the child - including from them directly and by their social worker (team)
-* the system supports the upload and storage of a range of materials in different formats to reflect the story of the child and family
+* that the system supports the upload and storage of a range of materials in different formats to reflect the story of the child and family
-* the system supports and encourages collaboration with children and families
+* that the system supports and encourages collaboration with children and families
 * how families and children have access via standard products they use in everyday life
 * how forms and workflows have prompts to make the user input information in a way that it is written directly ‘to the child

 ##Challenges

-This is about making sure there are options to build into local design if needed, but in some cases this need is met outside of the system.
+This is about making sure there are options to build into local design if needed, but in some cases this need can often be met outside of the system.
 Better engagement tools are needed to feed into the structured recording of a case management systems.

 [Introduction](/index)